 It may or may not come as much of a shock that many Americans (48%, to be exact) erroneously believe that "green" products and services have a positive/beneficial impact on the environment when, in fact, "green" more accurately describes products with a less negative impact than competing versions (Source: 2008 Green Gap Survey, conducted by Cone and the Boston College Center for Corporate Citizenship).
 It's a clear disconnect, especially considering the growing obsession with "green-ifying" our lifestyles to prevent (or at least postpone) inevitable planetary combustion.
+Add a few more stats into the mix--47% of Americans trust companies to tell the truth in environmental messaging, 45% believe companies are accurately communicating information about their environmental impact and 61% say they understand the environmental terms companies use in their advertising--and you will realize why, on April 30, the FTC will have a public hearing on government regulation of environmental marketing messages.
+What does this mean for communicators?
+As the public and now the government increasingly scrutinize green marketing, accuracy, credibility and deliverables are all the more important.

 Lean, Green PR Machine: Developing Inside-Out Sustainability Strategies